 - Frozen sea creatures rescue sensory bin.
 Freeze some sea creature toys in ice.
 Provide water in squirt bottles or spray bottles.
 The children will try to melt the ice to rescue the sea creatures.

 - Make a fish salt painting.
 Draw a fish with oil pastel crayons.
 Paint with water colors.
 Before the water dries up, sprinkle salt over the painting. (arts & creative expression)

 - Make some pool noodle fish and play a fun fishing game! (motor skills)

 - Make some cute sea creatures with recycled materials.
-Watch the behind the scene video here and cute one of the sea creatures here.
+Watch the behind the scenes video and another cute video of the sea creatures.

 - Ocean Zones Invitation to Create.
-This is a fun art and animal Science activity to learn about the different ocean zones.
-Read more about this activity here. (discovery of the world, arts & creative expression)
+This is a fun art and animal Science activity to learn about the different ocean zones. (discovery of the world, arts & creative expression)

 Bonus: Join my mailing list and download this free guide: 9 Simple Ways to Spark a Love of Learning in your Children.
 Get this guide now>>